 Oh wow, a real beauty, right?
 Well, cruffins do look a million bucks and are somewhat sophisticated but in reality, this cruffin is actually quite simple to make!
 Really really delicious too!
 Have you ever made cruffins or a cruffin?
-If you didn't yet, it is time to make one immediately.
+If you didn't yet, it is time to make one now.

 What is a Cruffin?

 This is a very good question.
-I will explain as I am pretty sure this is not a dictionary word yet but might become one super soon, it absolutely should!
+I will explain as I am pretty sure this is not a dictionary word yet but it might become one super soon, it absolutely should!

 Cruffin or cruffins are a hybrid or a cross between a croissant and a muffin.
 It can be made in a giant one ( just like I did here in this recipe) or, it can be made into little ones and baked into a muffin tray.
 Either way, it is something super delicious and absolutely worth making.

 The first-ever known cruffin recipe was created in 2013 by Kate Reid of Lune Croissanterie in Melbourne, Australia but later was made popular by Holmes Bakehouse, from San Francisco who also trademarked it in 2016.

 Cruffins come in the shape of a muffin and has got flakey layers of these "laminated" brioche dough giving it the pull-apart texture of a croissant.
 The beauty of this is that you will never really know how it will look until the last minute when the handsome comes out of the oven.

 I have not added tonnes of butter to mine.
 I always say that something soaked in butter you'd have once in a while in a pastry shop but when you make it at home for you and your family it has to be a healthier version.